What's the problem if foreign celebs support farmer stir; don't know Rihanna, Greta: Rakesh Tikait | Law-Order

 When informed about American pop-singer Rihanna, adult star Mia Khalifa and Swedish teen climate activist Greta Thunberg, the Sisauli-born Tikait responded: ''They may have supported us, but I don't know them.'' ''If some foreigner is supporting the movement, then what is the problem.
 They are not giving us or taking anything away from us,'' he said.

-Commenting on a futile attempt of 15 members of parliament to reach Ghazipur and meet protestors earlier on Thursday, the BKU national spokesperson said the MPs should have sat on the ground on the other side of the barricading where they were stopped by the Delhi Police.
+Commenting on a futile attempt of 15 members of Parliament to reach Ghazipur and meet protestors on Thursday, the BKU national spokesperson said the MPs should have sat on the ground on the other side of the barricading where they were stopped by the Delhi Police.

 ''A barricading has been set up here.
 They had to come, but they should have sat down there itself.
 They would have been on the other side and we on this side (of the barricades)," he said.